Darkle/BlueLoss-Desktop-App-Windows/README.md

 - **Tray Icon Color** (default: blue): You can change the system tray (or menu bar) icon color to either white or blue

-- **Time To Lock** (default: 1 minute): This determins how long BlueLoss should wait before locking the computer after the device it's looking for on the network has been lost
+- **Time To Lock** (default: 3 minutes): This determins how long BlueLoss should wait before locking the computer after the device it's looking for on the network has been lost

 - **Report Errors** (default: true): This will report errors to [Rollbar.com](https://rollbar.com).
 This helps development of the app.